arduino/openwrt-yun/README.md

 ### Cloning the repo and setting up a download folder

 While building, a lot of software will be downloaded.
-In order to avoid downloading it each time you run a build, we store it to a separate folder
+In order to avoid downloading it each time you run a build, store it to a separate folder

 ```bash
 mkdir -p ~/DOWNLOAD